Understanding the Rights and Responsibilities of Homeowners in HOAs

 Legal Consequences of Unpaid Homeowners Association Fees

-In Irving, Texas, people who don’t pay their HOA dues can face a number of legal issues that they should not take lightly.
-For homeowners who don’t pay their bills on time, they are breaking the rules of the community, which means the HOA can take proper action.
+In Irving, Texas, people who don’t pay their HOA dues can face several legal issues that they should not take lightly.
+Homeowners who don’t pay their bills on time are breaking the rules of the community, which means the HOA can take proper action.

 The board may start by charging late fees and interest, increasing the total amount owed.
-If payment is still not made, the HOA has the authority to file a lien against the property, creating legal and financial complications for refinancing or selling the home.
+If payment is not made, the HOA can file a lien against the property, creating legal and financial complications for refinancing or selling the home.
 In extreme cases, HOAs may initiate foreclosure proceedings—either judicial or non-judicial—as allowed under Texas law.

-In most cases, these steps cost the landlord more money in legal fees, such as court fees and attorney fees.
-It is very bad for homeowners to not pay their dues, and they should try to settle any disagreements without going to court.
+Usually, these steps cost the landlord more regarding legal fees, such as court and attorney fees.
+It is terrible for homeowners not to pay their dues, and they should try to settle any disagreements without going to court.

 Navigating State-specific Laws Governing Homeowners Association Fees

-Everybody in Irving, Texas, including HOA boards and homeowners, needs to know the state rules that govern collecting past-due dues.
+Everybody in Irving, Texas, including HOA boards and homeowners, must know the state rules governing collecting past-due dues.
 Within the limits of the Texas Property Code, HOAs can go after unpaid fees in a controlled manner, which may include giving written notice and, if necessary, foreclosing on the property.

 Before foreclosure can occur, HOAs must offer the homeowner an opportunity to resolve the debt, as outlined by Texas law.
-These procedures are in place to protect homeowner rights while allowing associations to enforce their rules.
-Boards are also required to maintain transparency by clearly communicating all assessment schedules, bylaws, and fee structures.
+These procedures protect homeowner rights while allowing associations to enforce their rules.
+Boards must also maintain transparency by clearly communicating all assessment schedules, bylaws, and fee structures.

-If you don’t follow the rule, you could face lawsuits and fines.
-Because of this, both homeowners and boards should get help from people who know Texas real estate law so they don’t make mistakes and can settle delinquency problems in a fair and legal way.
+You could face lawsuits and fines if you don’t follow the rules.
+Because of this, homeowners and boards should get help from people who know Texas real estate law so they don’t make mistakes and can settle delinquency problems fairly and legally.

 Common Challenges Faced by Boards in Collecting Past-due Assessments